 at the District Clerk's Office in the county in which you reside in.
 If your spouse is the one who meets the residency requirements, you will have to file in the county in which he/she resides in.
 (You will receive all the necessary documents to file at your local courthouse from us)

 Fees differ from county to county.
-In some counties, the fee can be over $200.
+In some counties, most fees start at $200 and up.
 The fee is the same even if you have an attorney representing you.
 Once you have paid the filing fee, you do not have to pay any more fees to get your divorce.
 If you are from a low-income household, you may be able to get your filing fee waived.
 Click Here

-and appearing before the judge is the final step to finalizing your divorce.
+and appearing before the Judge is the final step to finalizing your divorce.
 A hearing can be set any time after 60th day in which you filed for the divorce.
 In Texas a divorce cannot be granted sooner than 60 days.
 The time between the date you filed with the court for divorce and the date you attend the divorce hearing is considered the waiting period.
 The "waiting period" allows couples to possibly reconcile or settle any contested issues.

 This is the same process for lawyers and anyone who is doing their own divorce.